 Educate others about tics and Tourette Syndrome in a quick and effective way.
 Prepare an elevator pitch, email, text, or put your message on a business card.
 You can also click here for the TAA "I have TS" card.

 Join with others who have Tourette Syndrome and other tic disorders to make connections and new friends.
 Learn about CBIT, camps, social events and more resources on tics.
 Click here to contact a local chapter in Boston and other cities across America.

 Know your rights.
 Reach out to the Job Accommodation Network (JAN) for free and confidential guidance on how to manage Tourette Syndrome and other conditions related related to tics while on the job and when seeking new work.
 Your skills are needed and valuable.

 Our name says it all.
 We specialize in CBIT therapy and are passionate about supporting our patients and their families so that they can better manage Tourette Syndrome and other conditions related to tics.
 Services are provided by a licensed occupational therapist certified in CBIT.

-CBIT Therapy is part of Online OTs LLC and collaborates with clinicians at UMass, MGH, Boston Children's Hospital, and many practices throughout New England.
+CBIT Therapy is part of Online OTs LLC and collaborates with clinicians at UMass, MGH, Boston Children's Hospital, and many practices throughout Massachusetts, New York, Maine, Vermont, and New Hampshire.
 A HIPPA compliant Google Suite platform is used for video calls.
 Allways Health Partners, Blue Cross Blue Shield, and private pay are accepted.
-Mass Health recipients are eligible for some financial assistance.
+Mass Health recipients are eligible for limited financial assistance.